TolisChal/beautiful-jekyll/FinalEvaluationGSoC.md

 Summarizing GSoC project we have succeeded the following goals:
 1. We have excluded CGAL library from the initial volesti C++ implementaion.
 2. We use RcppEigen and BH libraries in order to use Eigen and Boost libraries.
-For the linear programs we use lpSolve library.
+To solve linear programs we use lpSolve library.
 3. We have implemented CV algorithm for convex polytopes.
 4. We have added volume computation for V-polytopes, using either volesti or CV algorithm.
 5. We have added ball walk method for the random walk.